HomeTrue North Blog

 What is the tourist season in Nova Scotia?

 There are three tourist seasons in Nova Scotia.
 Summer is the high season while winter is the low season.
-Spring and fall months together make up the shoulder season.
+Spring and fall months make up the shoulder season.

 When can you see the northern lights in Nova Scotia?